The Thames at Erith (Credit Kent Wildlife Trust)

 The estuary is also home to the beguiling short-snouted seahorse!

-Eel and smelt are among the many fish that now breed in the River Thames.
+Smelt are among the many fish that now breed in the River Thames.
 Despite the heavy activity on its banks and bed, the Thames estuary, from Richmond to the wider mouth at Southend and Grain, provides critical spawning and nursery grounds for fish.

 Dover sole, salmon, flounder, cod, herring, sprat, twait shad and both river and sea lampreys are all important inhabitants of the estuary.